KunkelAlexander/kunkelalexander.github.io/_posts/2025-09-28-computers-learning-bomberman-deep-q.md

   <figcaption>Figure 7: Convolutional weights of the *cnn_allstar* (see also Figure 3) after 100,000 training episodes.
 The network has three convolutional layers, each with 64 filters of size 3×3.
 The figure shows all 3 × 64 = 192 convolution heads as 3×3 bitmaps.
 Rows 1–4 (16 columns each) correspond to the first convolutional layer, rows 5–8 to the second, and rows 9–12 to the third. </figcaption>
 </figure>

 To get something more interpretable, we can instead look at **activations**.
 For example, the first convolutional layer maps the 9 × 9 × 11 input into a 9 × 9 × 64 output.
-Plotting these 64 activation maps side by side—and overlaying them with the original game state—gives us a sense of what each filter responds to.
+Plotting these 64 activation maps side by side - and overlaying them with the original game state - gives us a sense of what each filter responds to.
 Figure 8 shows these activation patterns across the layers.

 <div class="sweep-selector" style="display:flex; gap:0.75rem; flex-wrap:wrap; align-items:end;">
   <div style="min-width:300px;">